Finding Hope with EFAC

 “I never thought that I’d get a high school scholarship.
 I thought my education had ended."

-Meet Sampo, a member of EFAC's first graduating class.
-Sampo's parents are subsistence farmers who could not afford her school fees beyond primary school.
-With an EFAC scholarship, Sampo graduated from Vanessa Grant Girls' School and is now pursuing a business degree at the University of Nairobi.
+Meet Antony, a member of EFAC's third graduating class.
+Antony comes from a family with 9 children and his parents are elderly and could not afford to send Antony to high school.
+With an EFAC scholarship, Antony graduated from Rongai Boys' School and is now pursuing a business degree at Africa Nazarene University.